-In this scenario, as well as the one described in the next section, the SM plays the role of an aggregate of aggregates.
+In this scenario, the SM plays the role of an aggregate of aggregates.
 When viewed from this perspective, it makes sense that the SM exports the slice interface, just like any other aggregate (i.e., the uber researcher interface is a superset of the slice interface).
-Note that there are two candidate aggregates that we plan to include in an early demonstration of this capability-VINI and Measurement Lab (M-Lab).
+Note that there are several candidate aggregates that we plan to include in an early demonstration of this capability - VINI, Measurement Lab (M-Lab), Enterprise-GENI, the Mid-Atlantic eXchange (MAX), GpENI, and a Supercharged PlanteLab Platform (SPP) network embedded in Internet2.

-3.5 Full Federation
+3.3 Full Federation

-Our final scenario, shown in Figure 3.6, involves symmetric federation between two autonomous aggregates, one representing PlanetLab Europe (PLE) and the other representing the rest of PlanetLab (PLC).
+Our final scenario, shown in Figure 3.4, involves symmetric federation between two autonomous aggregates (or sets of aggregates), one representing PlanetLab Europe (PLE) and the other representing the rest of PlanetLab (PLC).
 Both systems support their own slice manager, registry servers, aggregate manager, and set of components.
 As in the previous scenario, users interact with their "local" SM, which creates and manages slices spanning both aggregates.